 - Powerstate Brushless Motor – known for being the best in everything

 If you’re looking for a lifetime drill, you want to go with the Milwaukee brand as they’re the leader in the world for the best in class for drills.
-While Milwaukee often comes at a big higher price tag, you’re almost guaranteed that you’ll have this drill for as long as you own your home for.
+While Milwaukee often comes at a bit higher price tag, you’re almost guaranteed that you’ll have this drill for as long as you own your home for.

 The 2453-22 M2 is powerful with their 12V Battery that can reach up to 3550 rotations per minute making it a very powerful drill while still at a very small compact design making it easy to use for everyone.

 The Good/What I like: Milwaukee drills are known for their durability and power, which is why this drill is equipped with the brushless Powerstate Motor.
-These motors are built with more steel and copper parts in their motor which makes them last much longer and has a higher lifetime in general.
+These motors are built with more steel and copper parts in their motor which makes them last much longer and has a higher life in general.

 This drill also has up to 1,200lbs of torque(power) which means it can go really fast spinning up to 3,500 rotations per minute so no matter what job you need accomplished, this one can handle it.